 How to Treat Depression with Cannabis

-There are a lot of deficiencies and misconceptions within contemporary medical cannabis use regarding dosing, THC/CBD levels, chemical profiling, which cannabis strains are most effective for which ailments, and so on and so forth.
-(Also, it’s common knowledge that high-THC marijuana can even promote anxiety/paranoia/depression in some individuals).
+There are a lot of deficiencies and misconceptions within contemporary medical cannabis use regarding dosing, THC/CBD levels, chemical profiling, and which cannabis strains are most effective for which ailments.
+Also, it’s common knowledge that high-THC marijuana can even promote anxiety/paranoia/depression in some individuals.

-The same goes for medical cannabis.
-If you live in a state where it’s possible, by all means, set yourself up with a good marijuana doctor who can guide you through proper dosing and marijuana treatment options.
-Even budtenders / caregivers at most quality dispensaries will be extremely knowledgeable and helpful regarding various cannabis strains for depression, specific concentrates (like CBD oil and capsules) that are available, and so on.
+The same exact thing goes for medical cannabis; if you live in a state where it’s possible, set yourself up with a good marijuana doctor who can guide you through proper dosing and marijuana treatment options.
+Even budtenders and caregivers at most quality dispensaries will be extremely knowledgeable and helpful regarding various cannabis strains for depression, specific concentrates (like CBD oil and capsules) that are available, and so on.

-Right now, it looks like a couple of key factors in treating depression with cannabis are in ultra low dosing, and also in proper THC to CBD ratios seem to be incredibly important for positive results, as strains that are higher in CBD seem to be the most effective.
+Right now, it looks like a couple of key factors in treating depression with cannabis are in ultra low dosing, otherwise known as microdosing.
+Also, specific THC to CBD ratios seem to be incredibly important for positive results, as strains that are higher in CBD seem to be the most effective.

 Best Marijuana Strains for Treating Depression

-Like we said, most good marijuana dispensaries will have a team of knowledgeable staff that’ll be more than happy to help you pick out some quality depression-combating, mood-enhancing flower.
+Like we said, most good marijuana dispensaries will have a team of knowledgeable staff that will be more than happy to help you pick out some quality depression-combating, mood-enhancing marijuana strains.

 In general, Sativa-dominant marijuana strains have consistently proven to be more successful in treating depression than Indica varieties, which are known to be better suited for stimulating appetite and alleviating physical ailments.

 Here are several marijuana strains for depression that dispensaries all over the country commonly recommend: